cuteoo2/credit-risk-classification/README.md

-- Data Split: The dataset was split into training and testing sets to evaluate the model's performance.
+- Data Split: The dataset was split into training and testing sets to evaluate the model's performances.

 - Initial Logistic Regression Model: An initial logistic regression model was created using the original data, with 75,036 low-risk data points and 2,500 high-risk data points.
 This model aimed to predict whether a loan to a borrower in the testing set would be classified as low risk or high risk.